Enos Brubacher 1916-1995

 Founder of GTM

-All across Canada we have distributors who locally present the purposes of Gospel Text Mission, provide storage for signs and then help place them.
-The efforts of these willing workers have given the Gospel Sign Ministry a national outreach.
-Click here to see a listing of our distributors.
+Presently, there are distributors throughout Canada who locally present the purposes of Gospel Text Mission, provide storage for signs and then help place them.
+The willing efforts of these workers has given the gospel sign ministry a national outreach.

 “For the Word of God is quick and powerful, and sharper than any two- edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.”
-Hebrews 4:12
+Hebrew 4:12

 Gospel Text Mission Motto